arschles/www/content/blog/2021-10-29-keda-http-routing-table.md

 The KEDA HTTP Addon project contains three major components: the [operator](https://github.com/kedacore/http-add-on/tree/main/operator), [scaler](https://github.com/kedacore/http-add-on/tree/main/scaler) and [interceptor](https://github.com/kedacore/http-add-on/tree/main/interceptor).

-Of these, the interceptor has a unique role in the system because it's the only component that sits in the critical path of all incoming HTTP requests.
+Of these, the interceptor is the only component that sits in the critical path of all incoming HTTP requests.
 We also run them in a _fleet_ that is horizontally scaled by software.

-We're going to focus on how we ensure that any interceptor replica can route an incoming request to the correct backing application.
+We're going to focus on how we ensure that any interceptor replica can route an incoming request to the correct backing application at any time.

 ## Implications of Multi-Tenancy